longsondt/Portfolio-Optimizer-Calculator/README.md

    been able to do that is to use a *yfinance* library function to check each time whether the ticker the users have inputted is correct or not.
 Therefore, tickers that are not on Yahoo!
 Finance will not work.

+  ## How to try the program
+  The best way to try the program without needing to have an IDE is to download the Portfolio_Optimization_Calculator.**ipynb** file and run it with [Google Colab](https://research.google.com/colaboratory/).